isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

 ---
-title: TVSDK 3.9 for iOS Release Notes
+title: TVSDK 3.10 for iOS Release Notes
-description: TVSDK 3.9 for iOS Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK iOS 3.9.
+description: TVSDK 3.10 for iOS Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK iOS 3.10.
 ---

-# TVSDK 3.9 for iOS Release Notes {#tvsdk-for-ios-release-notes}
+# TVSDK 3.10 for iOS Release Notes {#tvsdk-for-ios-release-notes}

-TVSDK 3.9 for iOS Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK iOS 3.9.
+TVSDK 3.10 for iOS Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK iOS 3.10.

 ## System and software requirements {#system-software-requirements}

-Before you download iOS 3.9, ensure your hardware, operating system, and application versions meet the following requirements:
+Before you download iOS 3.10, ensure your hardware, operating system, and application versions meet the following requirements:

 Operating System: iOS 8.0 or later.

-## iOS TVSDK 3.9
+## iOS TVSDK 3.10

-* Fixed an issue where VTT subtitles fail to playback causing app freeze.

-* iOS TVSDK 3.9 has the updated individualization transport certificate.
+Fixed an issue where TVSDK player does not fire PTMediaPlayerStatusError notification when network is unavailable.

 For fixes in the current release see [customer issues fixed](#resolved-issues) and for limitations see [known issues and limitations](#known-issues-and-limitations) section.

 ### New features and fixes in the previous releases {#whats-new-previous}

+**iOS TVSDK 3.9**

+* Fixed an issue where VTT subtitles fail to playback causing app freeze.

+* iOS TVSDK 3.9 included the updated individualization transport certificate.

 **iOS TVSDK 3.8.0.83 Hotfix**

-* The hotfix has the updated individualization transport certificate.
+The hotfix had the updated individualization transport certificate.

 **iOS TVSDK 3.8**

-* iOS 13 compliance and handled iOS 13 UIWebView API deprecation.
+iOS 13 compliance and handled iOS 13 UIWebView API deprecation.

 **iOS TVSDK 3.7**

-* Hotfix for a scenario where playback stopped when a large number of ad resolution requests were made simltaneously.
+Hotfix for a scenario where playback stopped when a large number of ad resolution requests were made simltaneously.

 **iOS TVSDK 3.6**

-* **Fixes in vastXML property of class `PTNetworkAdInfo`**
+**Fixes in vastXML property of class `PTNetworkAdInfo`**

 The vastXML property was not being set properly and was returning a nil value.

 **iOS TVSDK 3.5**

-* **Enabling Background Audio**
+**Enabling Background Audio**

 *Configure your app to continue playing audio when it goes into the background.*

 To enable this feature, we need to set the new API `audioPlaybackInBackground` added in the PTMediaPlayer class.
 With this API enabled, your app is ready to play background audio.

 **iOS TVSDK 3.4.0.19 (Hotfix)**

-* This release has a fix for the application crashes that occur in an ad failover scenario.
+This release has a fix for the application crashes that occur in an ad failover scenario.

 **iOS TVSDK 3.4**

 **Ad Resolution Timeout**

 * With TVSDK 3.4, users can now set the timeout value for overall ad resolution and manifest downloads.
 If within a given timeout some ads are not    resolved, TVSDK will play the remaining ads.

-* PTAdMetadata:: adRequestTimeout API has been deprecated and will be removed.
+* PTAdMetadata: adRequestTimeout API has been deprecated and will be removed.
 The default value has been set to 35 seconds.

 * Two new alternate APIs have been introduced in the PTAdMetadataClass: adResolutionTimeout  - timeout for overall ad resolution calls                adManifestTimeout – timeout for ad manifest downloads.

 **Revenue Optimization**

-* Enabled TVSDK to identify problem areas related to ad insertion workflows to report to an analytics end-point of choice.
+Enabled TVSDK to identify problem areas related to ad insertion workflows to report to an analytics end-point of choice.

 **Version 3.3**

-* TVSDK 3.3 is now compliant with iOS 11 SDK.
+TVSDK 3.3 is now compliant with iOS 11 SDK.
 All the deprecated APIs have been replaced with suitable alternatives.

 **Version 3.2**

-* **Additional Logging Support (Phase 2)**
+**Additional Logging Support (Phase 2)**

-  * Added support for error notifications, in case of
+Added support for error notifications, in case of:

 * HLS version of ad uses higher level than content.

 * Audio-only variant is excluded.

 * VAST/VMAP request is failed.

 **Version 3.1**

 * **Additional Logging Support**

-  * Added support for descriptive notifications in case of Ad playback failures.
+Added support for descriptive notifications in case of Ad playback failures.

-* **Added Fairplay Encrypted CMAF stream support**

-  * Fairplay Encrypted CMAF streams with AVC codec playback is now supported.
+* **Added Fairplay Encrypted CMAF stream support** Fairplay Encrypted CMAF streams with AVC codec playback is now supported.

 **Version 3.0.1**

-* No new feature or enhancements in this release.
+No new feature or enhancements in this release.

 **Version 3.0**